Security

 Scan your site for key leaks right now

 Free.
 15 seconds.
-Checks HTML source and all JavaScript bundles.
+Checks HTML source and all JavaScript bundles for 17 secret patterns.